 Does the evening news make you question what happened to your America?
 Can this possibly be the nation that spent more than two centuries crafting itself into the strongest, most envied and productive country on Earth?
 Chop Shop is a refreshingly ironic and down-to-earth analysis that makes clear the origins and responsibility for an unprecedented Deconstruction of America.

-The past four of our forty-four presidents treated this country like a stolen car, selling it off in parts, plunging the nation toward mediocrity and the loss of personal freedom.
+The past six of our forty-six presidents treated this country like a stolen car, selling it off in parts, plunging the nation toward mediocrity and the loss of personal freedom.
 Jim Freeman argues that we either restore our constitutional legacy, both physically and intellectually, or lose the necessary energy to rebuild our dynamic republic.

 First steps forward require an understanding of what went before.
 Chop Shop uses that structural history, from its 19th century origins, to understand this threat to American society.